-We are responsible for the examination of small (trace) particles of evidence left behind during a crime such as hair, fiber, paint, glass, arson debris, gunshot residue, and other miscellaneous particles.
+The Trace Unit of the Physical Evidence Section is responsible for the examination of small (trace) particles of evidence left behind during a crime such as hair, fiber, paint, glass, fire debris, gunshot residue and other miscellaneous particles.

 This kind of evidence is often present in violent crimes like rape, murder, robbery, arson, hit-and-run and kidnapping, as well as other crimes.

-In the analysis of trace materials, we use several different instruments and methods which are described below.
+In the analysis of trace materials, the Trace Unit uses several different instruments and methods described below.

-Two different Perkin-Elmer Fourier Transform Infrared Spectrophotometers are used in the Trace Evidence Section.
-The two instruments are used to analyze paints and other polymers, explosives, fibers, and unknown materials.
+Two different Fourier Transform Infrared Spectrophotometers are used in the Trace Unit.
+The two instruments are used to analyze paints and polymers, explosives, fibers and unknown materials.

 Inductively Coupled Plasma / Mass Spectroscopy

-JHP-22 Curie Point Pyrolyzer attaches to a Hewlett Packard 5890 Series II Gas Chromatograph to analyze polymer samples.
-Paints, tire rubbers, and other polymers are pyrolyzed and the resulting gas transferred to a gas chromatograph.
+A Curie Point Pyrolyzer is used to analyze polymeric samples.
+Paint, adhesives, tire rubber and other polymers are pyrolyzed and the resulting gas transferred to a gas chromatograph / mass spectrometer.

 Scanning Electron Microscopy

-Thermo-Electron Quan-X fluorescence system is used in the elemental analysis of glass, larger metal fragments, powders, and certain liquids.
+The Thermo-Electron Quan-X fluorescence system is used in the elemental analysis of glass, larger metal fragments, powders and certain liquids.

-Spectral differences in polymeric samples such as paints and fibers are measured with a Nanometrics NANO 100 UVIR Microspot Reflectometer.
+Spectral differences in polymeric samples such as paints and fibers are measured with a using microscpectrophotmetry.

-Stereomicroscopes, polarizing microscopes, and comparison microscopes are widely used in trace evidence analysis.
+Stereomicroscopes, polarizing light microscopes, and comparison microscopes are widely used in trace evidence analysis.